nygeog/beh_public/meetings/readme.md

 ####MSM
 * have all of the vector analysis completed, ran the kernel densities this weekend.
 * complete all the kernel density table operations, just need to run and slightly modify the code to compile all the tables into a master dataset and review the output before sending.
+* I need James to create the vacancy metrics and the updated walkability

 ####NETS
 * created a NETS animation of modified healthy food outlets.